matloff/fasteR/README.md

 * **Just the basics, no frills or polemics:**

-    - Notably, we do not use Integrated Development Environments (IDEs).
+    - Notably, in the first few lessons, we do NOT use Integrated Development Environments (IDEs).
 RStudio, ESS etc. are great, but you shouldn't be burdened with learning R *and* learning an IDE at the same time, a distraction from the goal of becoming productive in R as fast as possible.

-     Note that even the excellent course by [R-Ladies Sydney](https://threadreaderapp.com/thread/1119025557830684673.html), which does start with RStudio, laments that **RStudio can be "overwhelming."**  Here we stick to the R command line, and focus on data analysis, not tools such as IDEs, which we will cover as an advanced topic.
+     Note that even the excellent course by [R-Ladies Sydney](https://threadreaderapp.com/thread/1119025557830684673.html), which does start with RStudio, laments that **RStudio can be "overwhelming."**

+     So, in the initial lessons,  we stick to the R command line, and focus on data analysis, not tools such as IDEs, which we will cover as an intermediate-level topic.
 (Some readers of this tutorial may already be using RStudio or an external editor, and the treatment here will include special instructions for them when needed.)

     - Coverage is mainly limited to base R. So for instance the popular but self-described "opinionated" Tidyverse is not